willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Tuesday, 15 September 2015

   - The indexing scripts have errored-out overnight: I clearly **didn't** diagnose the problem correctly.
+  - I *think* that I have located the problem.
+In addition to changing the output flags in `samtools view` from SAMtools/0.* to SAMtools/1.2, the devs have also made the -T flag (prefix for temp file names) complusory in `samtools sort`.
+Scripts are re-submitted.